 Sonam Kapoor celebrates postpartum life with ‘dark circles zindabad’ selfie

-Sonam gave us a look at how things are when you have a newborn.
-The selfie showed her dark circles and her baby boy.
-She called those dark circles “dark circle Zindabad” as a sort of cheerful acknowledgement of how tired she is, and welcomed her followers into a surprisingly honest view of her life.
+Sonam gave us a peek at how things are with a new baby by posting a picture of herself with her dark circles and her baby boy.
+She called the dark circles ‘Dark circle Zindabad’ as a happy acceptance of being a very tired, but real, mother and letting fans into a very honest scene.

 Sonam Kapoor shares unfiltered postpartum selfie

-In an Instagram Story, Sonam was holding her new baby and wearing a plain brown shirt with her hair pulled back.
-She didn’t try to cover up the bags under her eyes that come with not getting much sleep with a baby, and it felt intentional and very normal.
+On her Instagram Story, Sonam was holding her baby close, wearing a plain brown shirt and her hair tied back.
+She didn’t attempt to hide the bags under her eyes that come with not sleeping after a baby is born.
+The fact that she showed those dark circles felt very intentional and completely normal.

 Growing family: the arrival of their second son

-Sonam and Anand Ahuja had their second son on March 29, 2026.
-They announced the birth with a happy message about being thankful and their family getting bigger, and said Vayu, their first son, is very excited to meet his brother.
+Sonam and her husband Anand Ahuja had their second son on March 29, 2026.
+They announced his arrival with a lovely message about being thankful and their family getting bigger, and said their older son, Vayu, is very happy to meet his brother.

-Having a second child means the couple now has four in the family, which is a big change that many people will realize is both happy and difficult.
-The announcement and the pictures that followed show a sweet time in their life together, and the typical combination of being happy and getting used to things after a baby arrives.
+Having another child means the couple now have four in the family, which is something lots of people will find both wonderful and tiring.
+The public announcement and the photos after that are a lovely, tender part of their lives together, and show the usual combination of being happy and needing to get used to things that come with a new baby.

 Hospital moments and family gratitude

-Not long after the baby was born, Sonam shared pictures from the hospital.
-They were quiet, personal moments – holding the baby in the hospital bed, a simple picture of her hospital food.
-She thanked the doctors and nurses for taking care of her, and pointed out the little things that helped in those first few days.
+Not long after the birth, Sonam shared photos from the hospital.
+They were peaceful, private moments: her holding the baby in the hospital bed and a simple picture of her hospital food.
+She thanked the doctors and nurses for looking after her, and said how much the little things helped in the first few days after having the baby.

 Why the candid post resonated with parents

-The fact that a celebrity showed her dark circles is important because it makes something really common seem normal.
-New parents don’t get much sleep, their bodies change because of hormones, and they have a lot to learn quickly.
-When someone in the public eye admits to these things without being embarrassed, it helps to end the shame around them.
+The fact that a celebrity has shown her dark circles is something that gets people’s attention, and it’s important because it makes something very common seem normal.
+New parents don’t sleep, their hormones change, and there’s a lot to learn very quickly.
+Seeing someone famous admit to all this without being embarrassed helps to get rid of the shame around it.

 Social media response and cultural impact

-More than just how people reacted, the post is part of a larger change on social media towards being honest about what it’s like after having a baby.
-When celebrities share moments that aren’t perfect, they can change what people expect and start conversations about mental health, support, and what’s really going on behind the posed pictures.
+More than just how individuals reacted, this post is part of a bigger change on social media to show how things really are after having a baby.
+When celebrities share moments that aren’t perfect, they can change what people expect and start discussions about mental health, how people help each other, and what’s really happening behind the polished images.